manirana007/OneTimePasswordApp/README.md

 # OneTimePasswordApp
-A simple utility app to generate and validate password for given user id.
+A simple utility app to generate and validate one time password for given user id.